Usucapione (Adverse Possession)

-Giovanni found an unoccupied house on the outskirts of a Sicilian town in 1969.
-He rebuilt the property over a period of several years, moving in as he finished refurbishing rooms.
-Over a period of years, Giovanni tamed the garden.
-He fenced it in and established a vegetable plot and fruit orchard.
-He also fenced in some land abutting the property, where he keeps a flock of sheep.
-Although Giovanni has no documents proving his title to the property, throughout the past fifty years, Giovanni has behaved as if he is the owner.
+For years a house had sat abandoned on the outskirts of a Sicilian village.
+Over a period of several years, starting in 1969, Giovanni started refurbishing the property.
+He moved in when he’d finished the renovation.
+Giovanni tamed the garden.
+He fenced it, established a vegetable plot and fruit orchard.
+Giovanni also fenced in some land abutting the property, where he keeps a few goats.
+Although he has no documents proving his title to the property, throughout the past fifty years, Giovanni has behaved as if owns the property.

-Marie Louise, an American citizen who also has an Italian passport, has presented a claim on the property.
-She asserts that she inherited the property from her grandfather and that she is the rightful owner.
+Marie Louise is an American citizen who also has an Italian passport.
+She has presented a claim on the property.
+She asserts that she inherited the property from her grandfather and that she is therefore the rightful owner.

-How to organize a legal case based on usucapione:
+How to organise a legal case based on usucapione:

 The first step is to ensure you can evidence your right, specifically to have possessed the property, “uti dominus” (as if you were the owner of the property).
 Examples could be that you have rented the property, executed building work, etc.

-Before starting a court case, it is imperative in the preliminary phase to apply, with the support of a lawyer, for a compulsory mediation procedure with a mediation body (Organismo di mediazione) accredited by the Italian Ministry of Foreign Affairs.
-The application should indicate the parties involved in the procedure and the assets considered subject to usucapione.
+Before starting a court case, it is imperative to apply for a compulsory mediation procedure with a mediation body (Organismo di mediazione) accredited by the Italian Ministry of Foreign Affairs.
+We recommend that you engage a lawyer to help.
+The application should indicate the parties involved in the procedure and the property subject to usucapione.

-Where the mediation procedure results in a successful outcome, the agreement reached by the parties must be officialised in the presence of a notary public.
+Where the mediation procedure results in a successful outcome, the agreement reached by the parties must authenticated in the presence of a notary public.